How to Make a Music Streaming App Like Spotify?

 Take a look at a few Spotify music app features to get inspired:

 the "Following" feature, introduced to the public in March 2013.
 Its essence corresponds to the name and implies the ability to get more information about the activity of other users of the Spotify application (those you follow).

-the Browse feature, aimed at finding playlists created by any other users, even celebrities.
-Maybe, some tracks from their music collection would inspire you to listen to it.
+the Browse feature, aimed at finding playlists created by other users, even celebrities.
+Maybe, some tracks from their music collection would inspire you to listen to them.

 Factors to consider:

 #1.
 Uniqueness comes first

 We’ve already written about how important to come up with a bright idea.
 Don’t rush, give the Idea factor maximum attention.
 It’s significant because you’re striving to learn how to make a music streaming app with a real chance to become a source of high income.

 The app interface plays a key role in improving the efficiency of the streaming music program.
 The factor of visually appealing design allows for attracting and retaining the people’s attention.

 Our Agilie experts are well-versed in efficient and appealing UI/UX design.
 Proof of our team’s high expertise is these examples of wonderful UI/UX designs of music applications (players).
 Look, enjoy, and be inspired!

 This new Player is appealing and easy to use: swipe left to see additional features; swipe up to get the pop-up list.
 And when you're visiting other pages, the current track is displayed at the screen bottom.